phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_adaptation.md

 TRBind: T(r) + CheR(t) <-> T(r!2).CheR(t!2) k_TR_bind, 1
 ~~~

-the rate of methylation is higher for ligand-bound receptors.
-CheB is phosphorylated by CheA in the receptor complex, and CheB-P then demethylates receptor complexes.
-Therefore more ligand binding leads to higher methylation states.
+Second, we will need multiple reaction rules for methylation of receptors by CheR because the rate of the reaction can depend on whether a ligand is already bound to the receptor as well as the current methylation level of the receptor.
+This gives us four rules, since a receptor at the "high" methylation level (C) cannot have increased methylation.
+Note also that the rate of the methylation reaction is higher if the methylation level is low (A) and significantly higher if the receptor is already bound.

 ~~~ ruby
 #CheR methylating the receptor complex